 Our program is one year long, with the option of three extra months for Sleep and/or Long-Term Monitoring (LTM) training.
 Our goal is to instruct our trainees in the art and science of clinical neurophysiologic technology.

-Our program has grown out of a long tradition of training in clinical EEG technology which began at Children's in 1951.
+Our program has grown out of a long tradition of training in clinical EEG technology which began at Boston Children's in 1951.
 In that year, William Lennox, MD, established an educational program to train physicians, fellows and technologists in the area of EEG.
 Our program was initially funded under a federal government research grant.

 During the initial years of our grant (and through the early 1970s), technologists were paid a monthly stipend during their six-month training session.